coder-mike/microvium/doc/getting-started.md

 This starts a Node.js application which in turn runs the microvium script.
 The advantage of doing this instead of using the microvium CLI is to provide a custom API to the script, using the power of Node.js to implement it.
 In this example, the API exposed to the script has the function `print` (but not `log` or anything else).

-The custom API can be used to facilitate preloading of necessary dependencies and data within the microvium script itself, while running in a context that has access to database and file resources. <!-- TODO: An example of this -->
+The custom API can be used to facilitate preloading of necessary dependencies and data within the microvium script itself, while running in a context that has access to database and file resources.

 ## Making a Snapshot with the CLI